Uniform

 TAS UNIFORM AND APPEARANCE

-- All uniform items should have the school logo.
+- All uniform items have the school logo.

 - It is the parents' responsibility to ensure that all uniform requirements are met.